 IKEA has a fairly logical system for naming its base cabinets.
-All cabinets names begin with "SE," which stands for SEKTION.
+All cabinet names begin with "SE," which stands for SEKTION (the product line).
 The next two letters pertain to the type of base cabinet.
-For instance, you can tell that SE SBJ2D is a sink base cabinet because of the "SB."
+For instance, SE SBJ2D is a sink base cabinet because of the "SB."
 The "2D" tells you that this cabinet has two doors.

 - Height: You have no choice on height.
-All are 30".
+All cabinets are 30".
 After you add the legs and plinth (the decorative board that covers the legs), the total height becomes 34.5".
-This height is largely a matter of standard architectural practice, as this has been determined to the be the height most practical for most people.
+This height is largely a matter of standard architectural practice, as this has been determined to be the most practical height for most people.

 Sink Base Cabinets

 Sink bases are a special type of base cabinet.
 They don't have drawers or other obstructions at the top, in order to have space for a drop-in sink.
 Here are the options for IKEA sink base cabinets:

 - SE SBJ2D: This is the standard sink base with two lower doors.
 It is 36" wide, 24" deep.

 - SE SBP2F: This one includes one huge drawer to accommodate trash, recycling, etc. It is 24" deep, and is available in both a 24"-wide or 36"-wide model.

 - SE SBP3F: Like the one above, this base cabinet has a big lower drawer, although this one is shorter.
 Again, it is 24" deep and available in 24" wide and 36"-wide models.